 “That decision was pivotal,” Rachel says.
 “When I wanted to see if I could make a living using my gifts, I realized that there was a lot I didn’t know.
 I had to learn about business.
 That set me on the course to really creating something.”

 “There is no straight path to success.
 It takes constant attention and occasionally correcting your course.
 And feedback is everything.” ~ Rachel Archelaus, Intuitive Art Academy

 Like many creative entrepreneurs, Rachel brimmed with talent and passion but lacked experience marketing and selling her services.
 She wasn’t sure how to create recurring revenue or use content marketing.
 “I had to become a business person,” says Rachel, who found mentors, took online courses, and, of course, relied on her intuitive powers to “help me know which steps to take and which advice to listen to.”

 Rachel does most of her business online, creating and sharing free content — including Intuitive Art classes and videos — for customers worldwide.
 She uses email and YouTube marketing to both educate her subscribers and promote her artistic services.
 Rachel sells certification courses for her Intuitive Art method, in addition to offering local classes with a simultaneous webcast.

 “I’m intuitive with my clients and know what they need next,” Rachel says.
 “I love marketing and making each piece of content feel like a personal message.
 I also love the behind-the-scenes work of creating programs, bringing together the tech, and automating my systems.”

-Get our free step-by-step guide to selling your art online.
-Download below.
+Check out our free step-by-step guide to selling your art online.

 With a little help from technology